htmlbanjo/disco-courier/README.md

 ### Roadmap, barring time/interest/help

-- Finish up dialogueEntry formatting.
+- Tidy up dialogueEntry formatting and make the generic model for it.
 - ~~Finish up checks and modifiers (see above)~~ (Done).
 - Add support for foreign key relationships for sequelize.
 - While you can do a lot with the json export option for getting items into noSQL databases, it could use some better convenience options.
 - CSV and spreadsheets would be nice (for easy dumps for things like checks).
+- Markdown tables?
+If there's something easy, why not.
 - Currently supports the version released 6th April 2021.
 Build on initial work to support additional versions.